Nurture Careers Programme – Intent Statement

 At the Heights Blackburn, it is vital that our learners in our Nurture Provision have access to a high quality careers provision.
 Learners have access to weekly Careers Education delivered by the school Careers Lead and Nurture Team.

-Learners are on short & long term placement, to understand where the learner is up to in their Careers Education Journey, learners will complete a short induction form during their first week, this information helps the Careers Team track what events and activities the learner have participated in during their time at their mainstream setting.
+Learners in the Nurture Provision are on short & long term placement, to understand where the learner is up to in their Careers Education Journey, learners will complete a short induction form during their first week, this information helps the Careers Team track what events and activities the learner have participated in during their time at their mainstream setting and prior to attending the Heights, this also allows the Careers Leader to adapt the programme to meet the needs and aspirations of the cohort.

 Learners will also have access to Employer talks and visits, they will have the opportunity to engage with said employers and engage with local FE/HE providers such as Blackburn College and Myerscough College.
 Learners also have the opportunity to meet with the New Direction Careers Advisor by making an appointment with their class teacher.